zachmueller/spaced-everything/README.md

 Bulk vault-wide onboarding with folder exclusion.

 **⚠️ Warning**: This modifies potentially hundreds or thousands of files.
-Create a full vault backup before using.
+ALWAYS create a full vault backup before using.

 **Excluded folders**: List folders to skip (one per line)
 - Recommended: Template folders, script folders, archive folders